Introduction to the MUSOC -

 Performers, venues and programs

-Performers, venues and programmes are advised each week on the ANZCO Facebook page, as well as on the Organ Concerts tab of ANZCO's website.
+Performers, venues and programmes are advised each week on the ANZCO Facebook page as well as here on the MUSOC page.

 The majority of concerts are held at the University of Melbourne's Parkville campus, with occasional concerts given at surrounding partner venues.

-MUSOC Queen's College Chapel - Thursday 12 October 2017
+MUSOC Trinity College Chapel - Friday 5 October 2018

 Past MUSOC Programs are available below.